-Melanie enjoys teaching clients mindfulness meditation techniques and healthy parenting, social and coping skills.
+Melanie enjoys teaching clients mindfulness meditation techniques social and coping skills.
+She is open to integrating clients' various spiritual and religious beliefs into the therapeutic process.
 Pet Therapy will be incorporated as a treatment intervention by Melanie Black, LPC.
 The therapy dog’s name is Luna and she is a Coton de Tuléar.
 Pet Therapy can benefit clients of all ages.
-Pets provide physical and mental health benefits including lowering blood pressure, reducing anxiety, providing comfort and reducing depression Luna and Melanie are a registered therapy animal team through Pet Partners, a national animal assisted therapy organization
+Pets provide physical and mental health benefits including lowering blood pressure, reducing anxiety, providing comfort and decreasing depression Luna and Melanie are a registered therapy animal team through Pet Partners, a national animal assisted therapy organization

 At home, Melanie enjoys dancing,hiking, crafts, and spending time with her family, friends and her dog Luna.

 What is your approach to working with young children and families?

 Why are you passionate about offering counseling and coaching services to Millennials?